Versions of MODFLOW

 What Version of MODFLOW Is the Most Suitable for Your Project?

-Visual MODFLOW supports the most widely used versions of USGS MODFLOW and MODFLOW-SURFACT (HGL), and we strive to include the most widely used packages.
-The following is a brief summary of each version, and some remarks as to the inclusion in the VMOD Flex or VMOD Classic interface.
+Visual MODFLOW supports the most widely used versions of MODFLOW developed by the USGS and others, and we strive to include the most widely used packages.
+The following is a brief summary of each version, and some remarks as to the inclusion in the VMOD Flex interface.

-MODFLOW-2000 and MODFLOW-2005 are based on the finite difference formulation, and utilize structured rectilinear grids.
-These versions are likely the most widely used.
-All process such as MODPATH, ZoneBudget, PEST, MT3DMS, RT3D, and PHT3D are compatible with MODFLOW-2000 and MODFLOW-2005.
-Both versions are supported in VMOD Flex.
+MODFLOW-2000 and MODFLOW-2005 are based on the finite difference formulation and utilize structured rectilinear grids.
+These versions are likely still the most widely used, even though the USGS has already retired MODFLOW-2000 and is in the process of winding down its usage/support for MODFLOW-2005.

-Released in 2011, this version of MODFLOW overcomes the long-standing issue with dry cells (which occurs when the hydraulic head drops below the cell bottom).
+First released in 2011, this version of MODFLOW overcomes the long-standing issue with dry cells (which occurs when the hydraulic head drops below the cell bottom).
 If you are encountering dry cells in your model, then it is recommended that you switch to MODFLOW-NWT; the main differences in this version of MODFLOW is the property package (uses Upstream Weighting, UPW) and the solver (NWT).
-Otherwise, all boundary conditions and standard packages are supported.
-All accessory programs such as MODPATH, ZoneBudget, PEST, MT3DMS, RT3D, and PHT3D are compatible with MODFLOW-NWT.
-MODFLOW-NWT is supported in VMOD Flex, along with support for ZoneBudget, MT3DMS, and MODPATH; (PEST, RT3D, and PHT3D are not supported.

 - MODFLOW-USG Webinars on YouTube